greyb1t/FlyFF-AwakeBot/README.md

   - Does some simple image processing on the image of the awake
   - Uses Tesseract OCR to convert the awake text of the image to stringified text
   - Parses the text and determines what awakes and values based on a config for the specified server

+# Download

+Visit the [elitepvpers thread](https://www.elitepvpers.com/forum/flyff-hacks-bots-cheats-exploits-macros/4139263-flyff-awakebot-customizable-support-your-own-server.html) for a binary download of the bot.